AnshulSood11/Engagement-Level-Prediction/README.md

 1. Install [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)

 2. Make the following modifications in OpenFace:

     a.
 Replace the FeatureExtraction.cpp in OpenFace/exe/FeatureExtraction with FeatureExtraction.cpp in OpenFace mods folder.

     b.
 Do the same for SequenceCapture.cpp and SequenceCapture.h in OpenFace/lib/local/Utilities/src

+    c.
+Go to OpenFace/build and exectute ```make```.

 3. Delete the folder OpenFace/build/processed